What is Commonwealth Day and what is the history behind it?

 What is the Commonwealth?

-Queen Elizabeth was the longest reigning head of the Commonwealth, with King Charles automatically taking the position after her passing.
+Queen Elizabeth was the longest-reigning head of the Commonwealth, with King Charles automatically taking the position after she died in September 2022.

 Why was the Commonwealth formed?